Toggle menu

 Ukraine Permission Extension Scheme

-• All guests living with a sponsor/ host should confirm their UPE status when they are granted permission
+• all guests living with a sponsor/ host should confirm their UPE status when they are granted permission

-• A sponsor/ host and their household members should pass new DBS checks at a 3 years point (only if there are children in a Ukrainian group of guests)
+• a sponsor/ host and their household members should pass new DBS checks at a 3 years point (only if there are children in a Ukrainian group of guests)

 Support from us